Blog

 • First, we talk about how to model a composite in Abaqus, how to create parts, apply material properties, etc.

-• Second, we talk about how to simulate damage in composites, damage initiation point, progressive damage, and the most important damage theories such as the HASHIN criterion, Tsai-Wu, Tsai-Hill, Puck criterion, etc.
+• Second, we talk about how to simulate damage in composites, damage initiation point, progressive damage, and the most important damage theories such as the HASHIN failure criteria, Tsai-Wu, Tsai-Hill, Puck criterion, etc.

 • Third, fatigue in composites. (fatigue composite)